 Green Circle books was an imprint or trade name used by a publisher.
 The imprint was used by The Macaulay Company mostly during the 1930’s.
 The Macaulay Company was headed by then president-treasurer Lee Furman who also used his own imprint – Lee Furman, Inc.

 Green Circle Books published mainly romance, mystery and westerns novels.
 The publisher, Lee Furman, was sometimes the claimant of the copyright on the books he published.
 I don’t believe Lee Furman renewed many of his copyrights.

-I have a book by Charles Grayson: The Show Case, 1936.
+I have a book published by Green Circle titled The Show Case, 1936, by Charles Grayson.